 Thus, the International Chamber of Shipping has noted a list of regulations and guidelines to abide by.
 Governments have introduced the following international shipping restrictions such as:

 - Prevention of crew (or passengers where applicable) from embarking or disembarking (preventing shore leave and crew changes)

 - Prevention of discharging or loading of cargo or stores, or taking on fuel, water, food and supplies

 - Imposition of quarantine or refusal of port entry to ships (in extreme cases)

 5. Cargo Congestion at Ports

-Longer waiting times mean cargo needs to be packed accordingly.
-Follow a shipping and packaging checklist to ensure your shipment arrives undamaged at its destination.
+Longer waiting times (typically caused by port shutdowns) both mean that cargo needs to be packed accordingly.
+We recommend that you follow a shipping and packaging checklist to truly ensure that your shipment will arrive undamaged at its destination.

-Technology is a critical component for minimizing supply chain disruptions.
-For example, predictive estimated arrival times can help shippers determine the best shipping strategies.
-Meanwhile, live shipment tracking ensures consumers, retailers, and manufacturers can accurately communicate shipping updates.
+That’s why we’re here to help.
+Technology is a crucial component for minimizing supply chain disruptions!
+Let’s illustrate and use predictive estimated arrival times as an example.
+These can help shippers to determine the best shipping strategies.
+Meanwhile, live shipment tracking can ensure consumers, retailers, and manufacturers to communicate shipping updates in an accurate manner.

-Learn more about how the shipping industry is impacted by COVID-19 from the experts at Cabrella by calling us at 844-422-2735.
-Our licensed experts will be happy to answer your questions.
+Learn more about how the shipping industry is impacted by COVID-19 from the experts at Cabrella by calling us at 844-415-1431.
+Our licensed experts are here to help.